 So I wonder what yesterday’s “bonnies” looked like.
 Were their heads turning black?
 Would they look familiar?

 I think so.
-I can always recognize them “on the move” by their delicate moth-like flight and the white leading edge on their upper wings.
+I can always recognize them on the move by their delicate moth-like flight and the white leading edge on their upper wings.